Figure 1. The ellipse is one of the family of curves known as conic sections, the others being the circle, parabola, and hyperbola.

 The area enclosed by an ellipse is πab.
 The circumference of an ellipse is 4aE(e), where the function E is the complete elliptical integral of the second kind.

-The closed path followed by one object that is gravitationally bound to another – for example, by one of the stars in a binary star system or a spacecraft in Earth orbit.
+The closed path followed by one object that is gravitationally bound to another – for example, by one of the stars in a binary star system or Earth as it goes around the Sun (Figure 2).
 That the orbits of the planets are ellipses, not circles, was first established by Johannes Kepler based on the careful observations of Tycho Brahe.

 An oval is a curve that looks like a squashed circle but, in contrast with the ellipse, doesn't have a precise mathematical definition.
 The word oval comes from the Latin ovus for "egg."
 Unlike ellipses, ovals sometimes have only a single axis of reflection symmetry (instead of two).